Northampton North (UK Parliament constituency): Current

+The constituency was expanded considerably with the addition of Northampton town centre from Northampton South.

 Constituency profile

 The constituency has income, social housing and unemployment statistics close to the national average.
 There is a varied and dynamic service and engineering-centred economy typical of the East Midlands, with significant foodstuffs, clothing and consumables manufacturing and processing operations.
 Health inequality is high, with the life expectancy gap between the least deprived and most deprived men in Northampton reaching over a decade.
 According to Public Health England, the constituency is "considerably worse than [the] England average" in terms of violent crime, self harm, under 18 conception and GCSE achievement.